hagerhamed1420/MTA_Project-/README.md

 ✅ Recommendations
 Increase staff, cleaning, and service availability in October, the peak ridership month

-Use October for public campaigns and new service announcements.
+Use October for public campaigns and new service announcements

 Plan maintenance and cost-saving actions in January and February, when ridership is low

 Expand high-demand bus routes and reduce wait times

-Develop unified strategies for Metro North and LIRR due to similar behavior.
+Develop unified strategies for Metro North and LIRR due to similar behavior